IRIS SOFTWARE GROUP GENERAL TERMS & CONDITIONS

 19.8 We may share with third party partners or publicise the anonymised statistical data that results from Our analysis of the information at clause 19.6.

-If applicable, some Services may include the ability for You to share files with third parties and for them to share files with You.
+20.1 If applicable, some Services may include the ability for You to share files with third parties and for them to share files with You, or to upload content to be used with that particular Service.
 You agree to obtain all necessary licences and consents to enable Us to share such files between You and such third parties and You shall indemnify Us against any liability that We may incur as a result of Your failure to obtain such licences and/or consents.
 We accept no responsibly for the content of files uploaded by You or any third parties.
 While We may provide a document storage and exchange service this does not involve checking for malicious software, which shall be Your responsibility.
 We reserve Our rights to remove any files that You and/or such third parties may share or immediately disable Your access and/or terminate Your account should Your file sharing activities (or those of such third parties) be deemed in Our sole discretion to be inappropriate and/or threaten the security of other customers.

 21.2 The parties agree that information is not to be regarded as confidential and that the receiving party will have no obligation regarding confidentiality where that information is already in the public domain or enters the public domain through no fault of the receiving party, or is received from a third party without any obligations of confidentiality, or is used or disclosed with the prior written consent of the owner of that information, or is disclosed for a proper purpose to a public authority or any regulatory body, or to a court of law in the UK, or is independently developed by the receiving party.